bic-ed/Multiverse/README.md

 2. Find the `multiverse` folder and use an ftp client to upload exclusively it into `themes` folder of your ZP installation.
 3. Visit Multiverse option page in your admin area.
 4. Activate Multiverse to use it as the main theme of your gallery or assign it to any album you wish.

+__NOTICE:__ Since option names were changed in version 2.2, if upgrading from a previuos version you must visit the theme options page to allow automatic import of existing settings.

 ### Translations